Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Calculating these figures is best done with the help of a solar consultant, and you should talk to consultants who install both microinverters and string inverter systems to get clear numbers that are useful to you.

 At Penrith Solar Centre, we take several things into consideration as we figure out what system will save you the most money over time.
-For a well-designed residential microinverter solar system, the minimum payback period is around 4-5 years.
-It might be longer if there are any unforeseen expenses in the installation process (additional days) or if you add-on any additional components (like a solar battery).
+For a well-designed residential microinverter solar system, the payback period is around 4-5 years.
+It might be longer if there are any unforeseen expenses in the installation process (additional days = bigger upfront price) or if you add-on any additional components (like a battery).

 A string inverter solar system may or may not have that short of a payback period.
 It depends on how well the system performs.
-We expect it to pay itself off in less time because it costs less to install, however, the efficiency and performance of string inverter systems leave much to be desired and will often extend this payback period (sometimes significantly).
+We expect it to pay itself off in less time because it costs less to install, however, the efficiency and performance of string inverter systems will often extend this payback period (sometimes significantly).

 If you’re interested in learning more about calculating the cost of a microinverter solar system, you might want to check out the following article titled, What is the Payback Period for Solar Panels in Australia?